NAICNO/Jobanalyzer/production/jobanalyzer-server/README.md

 ## Building programs and scripts

-On some systems, you may first need to `module load` Go 1.21.10 or later (and for some older code in attic/, Rust 1.65 or later, but it's OK to not build these old programs), or otherwise obtain or install those tools.
+On some systems, you may first need to `module load` Go 1.21.10 or later, or otherwise obtain or install that toolchain.
 Older versions of Go 1.21 may work but the go.mod files must be updated.

 ```
   cd $JOBANALYZER